OFK Žarkovo

 OFK Žarkovo (ОФК Жарково) is a football club based in Žarkovo, Belgrade, Serbia.
-They compete in the Belgrade Zone League, the fourth tier of the national league system.
+They compete in the Belgrade First League, the fifth tier of the national league system.

 History

 In 2010, the club won first place in the Belgrade Zone League and took promotion to the Serbian League Belgrade.
 They spent eight seasons in the third tier, before finishing as champions in 2018 and earning promotion to the Serbian First League.
 In the 2016–17 Serbian Cup, the club defeated Metalac Gornji Milanovac on penalties in the opening round.
 They were subsequently eliminated by Partizan, losing 2–0.
 After spending four seasons in the second tier of Serbian football, the club withdrew from the league due to financial problems in June 2022.